Liberator (album): Reception

 Liberator met with mixed reviews.
 Mark LePage of The Gazette wrote, "The last of the Brit synth-pop electro-hookers has found freshness by re-tooling the genre's best moments...
 Liberator is hook-mad and relentlessly catchy, and even mildly inventive in parts."
 The Guardian's Caroline Sullivan stated, "McCluskey can still turn out a catchy tune without so much as rumpling his cardigan.
 If the 12 here sound familiar, maybe it's because much of today's dance-pop is descended from OMD's early sound.
 Still, the LP does wander down a few new by-ways."
 Jeffrey Lee Puckett of The Courier-Journal observed, "At least on much of Liberator, [OMD] manages to tickle some latent fancy, coming off as breezy fun rather than canned button-pushing...
 OMD makes electronics bend to the will of the lovesick heart, drawing melancholy from machinery."

 The Morning Call's Len Righi said, "If you long for the days when silly synth pop ruled...
 Liberator will set your spirit free."
-Lighi felt, however, that the bulk of the album "surrenders any claim to attention".
+Righi felt, however, that the bulk of the album "surrenders any claim to attention".
 Neil Spencer of The Observer stated, "Liberator repeats the [Sugar Tax] formula of swirling synths, crashing drum machines and trite, mournful songs; most of it sounds like the Brookside theme with added words, but of such banalities are massive hits made."
 Select's Dave Morrison described the record as "pleasant, disposable stuff", while Scott Hipper of the Santa Cruz Sentinel labelled it a "second-rate effort".

-In a retrospective review, Trouser Press wrote, "All those years spent in the company of keyboards evidently left [McCluskey] fully able to make convincing percolating rhythms and layers of faux violins, and both get good use on what is a pretty stupid but diverting exercise."
+In a later review for Classic Pop, Wyndham Wallace wrote that Liberator "found OMD adrift", with McCluskey "embracing contemporary dance culture like a 'Cool Dad'."
+Trouser Press said, "All those years spent in the company of keyboards evidently left [McCluskey] fully able to make convincing percolating rhythms and layers of faux violins, and both get good use on what is a pretty stupid but diverting exercise."
 AllMusic editor Stephen Thomas Erlewine remarked, "While it is far from the experimental and edgy synth-pop that earned the group rave reviews in the early '80s, [Liberator] is an enjoyable, lightweight collection of appealing dance-pop."

 Liberator had sold almost half a million copies by mid-1996.

 Band response

-McCluskey has dismissed Liberator, believing that he "messed up" the album.
-He has also criticised the single "Everyday".
+McCluskey has grown critical of Liberator, stating that he "messed up" the album.
+He has also been dismissive of the single "Everyday".
 In a 2019 interview McCluskey said: